 Whether you are a first time buyer or a climbing veteran, buying a new climbing shoe comes with a degree of uncertainty.
 Unlike your street shoe size, different brands have different sizing, and different models within these brands also have different sizing.
 Phew!
 The task ahead is to find a shoe that not only fits, but that also performs.

 What if you could try before you buy?
-That's exactly what you can do at Boot Demo’s.
+That's exactly what you can do at a Boot Demo.
 These are free events ususally run at climbing centres and allow you to 'test drive' a shoe brand to help you make an informed decision before you buy.
+There will be an experienced climber on hand at boot demos to give you some advice and you can always ask our shop staff for guidance too.

 First climbing shoe

-Comfort, comfort, comfort…..
+Comfort, comfort, comfort...
 Any of the more technical shoes will actually hinder your climbing and hurt your feet.
-What you are looking for is a good all-rounder, such as the cushioned Boreal Jokers or Evolve Defy.
+What you are looking for is a good all-rounder, such as the cushioned Boreal Jokers or La Sportiva Tarantula.
 As a new climber you will be learning technique and placing your feet a lot, wearing out the shoe’s rubber.
 With a higher end shoe you will wear them out in no time.
 The less expensive shoes are designed for durability and you will get more wear out of them.

 Beyond your first shoe

 Finding the next pair really depends on what you like to climb, and importantly the shape of your foot.
-As a general rule, tight and down turned shoes that fit like a glove, such as the Evolve Shaman or Instinct VS for steep routes and bouldering.
+As a general rule, tight and down turned shoes that fit like a glove, such as the La Sportiva Skwama or Scarpa Instinct VS for steep routes and bouldering.
 Or a flatter stiff shoe such as the La Sportiva Finale if you’re new to climbing or fancy doing a few hours of routes.
 You will often see some climbers with both, using flatter shoes for warming up and easier climbs.

 Here's a few key things that will be a factor in finding the right shoes.